-Romania is also home to the Transfaragasan and Transalpina highways, epic slithers of road strewn across the Romanian landscape like a plate of dropped spaghetti.
-Jeremy Clarkson once proclaimed the Transfaragasan as “The best road in the world”, not that we care, it’s just that he did…
+Romania is also home to the Transfagarasan and Transalpina highways, epic slithers of road strewn across the Romanian landscape like a plate of dropped spaghetti.
+Jeremy Clarkson once proclaimed the Transfagarasan as “The best road in the world”, not that we care, it’s just that he did…

 And sure, you could grab yourself a multi-million pound supercar and shred up the highways like that curly haired twat, but that wouldn’t give you access to the miles and miles of demanding off-road terrain the Monkey Bike just hates to love.